Paul X. Rinn: Career

 Captain Paul X. Rinn retired from the United States Navy in 1997.
-He took an executive vice president position at the international consulting firm Whitney, Bradley and Brown, near Washington, D.C., where he led the company's largest sector, management consulting, until his retirement in 2012.
+He took a vice president position at the international consulting firm Whitney, Bradley and Brown, near Washington, D.C., where he led the company's largest sector, management consulting, until his retirement in 2012.
 He was also the president of Rinnspeaks LLC, delivering leadership and motivational talks around the world.

 Rinn was inducted into the Surface Warfare Hall of Fame in 2009.

 On 3 August 2022, Rinn unexpectedly died in Boston, at the age of 75.